 Do I need to change?

 Good Sports advocates for adult behaviours and attitudes in children’s sport to always fall under a Climate of Development.
-Whether you are a parent, coach, teacher and/or sport administrator involved in children’s sport, being under a Climate of Development ensure children have the best chance of having positive sporting experiences and ultimately growing a lifelong love with sport.
+Whether you are a parent, caregiver, coach, teacher and/or sport administrator involved in children’s sport, being under a Climate of Development ensures children have the best chance of having positive sporting experiences and ultimately growing a lifelong love with sport.

 Good Sports Resources